SkymindIO/skil-clients/go/docs/DefaultApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **Knn**
-> NearestNeighborsResults Knn(ctx, deploymentName, knnName, body)
-Runs knn on the given index with the given k
+> NearestNeighborsResults Knn(ctx, deploymentName, versionName, knnName, body) Runs knn on the given index with the given k

 Runs knn on the given index with the given k (note that this is for data already within the existing dataset not new data)